thomaszhao/radar-js-api/README.md

 test, which you encouraged to examine.
 It is available at http://test-pages.s3.amazonaws.com/api/simple/simple.html.

+The page just contains two buttons.
+When clicked, one executes a Radar session and the other reports an Impact event.

+The code listing behind this page, which shows how the button click handlers use the Radar API is available at http://test-pages.s3.amazonaws.com/api/simple/ui.js.

 ## Bootstrap Snippet

 This repository contains both [minified](./js/radar1.min.js) and